Net::FTP - phpMan

 explicitly whenever you'd like.

-LocalAddr - Local address to use for all socket connections, this
+LocalAddr - Local address to use for all socket connections.
+This

-argument will be passed to IO::Socket::INET
+argument will be passed to the super class, i.e. IO::Socket::INET

 If the constructor fails undef will be returned and an error